Bobby-coder/Counter-App/README.md

-# A simple Counter-App using React.js
+# A simple Counter App using React.js
 ## [Live Site](https://bobby-coder.github.io/Counter-App/)
 ![Live-Site-Screenshot](public/LiveSiteScreenshot.png)
 ## Introduction

-This is a very basic app but useful to understand the React Components, states, Data Flow, etc, .
+This is a code repository for the Counter app.

 ## Usage